khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 In QGIS, you do this by right clicking on your raster layer, and clicking on "Properties...".
 In the window that pops up, you can change the lower bound of the colour scale by adjusting the value in the field Symbology --> Band Rendering --> Min.

 **Note:** ASC export is not currently supported for the PDAL-IDW algorithm.
+It also does not yet support post-processing (it does support pre-processing though).

 **Another note:** You are advised to configure the IDWradial parametrisation **with performance in mind** when first getting started with IDWquad.
 Otherwise it might take _veeeeeery long_ to finish.